 The popular fast fashion marketplace under the microscope

-Overall we rated J.Crew ‘Not Good Enough’ as the brand has very few robust and tangible environmental and labour policies.
-Even though J.Crew’’s website has extensive descriptions about steps to improve its impact on the environment, they mostly concern energy efficiency and don’t communicate sufficient information about the brand’s policies, which is why some people could consider that J.Crew is greenwashing.
+Overall we rated J.Crew ‘Not Good Enough’ as the brand has very few robust and tangible environmental, labour, and animal welfare policies.
+Even though J.Crew’s website has extensive descriptions about steps to improve its impact on the environment and workers, they don’t communicate sufficient information about the brand’s policies, nor do they concern the majority of the brand’s line, which is why some people could consider that J.Crew is greenwashing.

 Note that Good On You ratings consider 100s of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.